Ankitk108/Quantum-Channel-Visualization/README.md

 Here are some ideas and features planned for future versions:

 - ✅ Add more noise channels like:
-  - Amplitude Damping
   - Generalized Kraus Maps
 - ✅ Mobile-friendly responsive design
 - ✅ Add "Preset States" menu (e.g., |0⟩, |+⟩, |1⟩)
-- ✅ Ability to export the Bloch sphere as PNG image
 - ✅ Side panel showing the density matrix in real-time
 - ✅ Add plots for Fidelity or Purity as a function of noise
 - ✅ Create a blog post/tutorial explaining the theory behind the visualization